 Tried this recipe?Mention @thetypical_mom or tag #thetypicalmom!

-Other Christmas Recipes You’ll Love
+Other Treats You’ll Love

 We have made things like this Crockpot lava cake before, a slow cooker dump cake, and these chocolate covered peanut clusters are great.
 This will cost you $15-$20 total depending on what brands you’re choosing.
 Pretty good for feed a bunch.